scottrsm/LatLon.jl/docs/src/index.md

 assume a perfect sphere and do not, for instance, correct for the *polar flattening* of most planetary objects.

+**NOTE:** This module uses a constant *internal* structure, `MC`.
+The values from this structure are used several of the functions below.
+In addition, some functions use values from this structure as default values.

 # Exports
 - Geo-Distance Functions:
     - geo\_dist